 IMPORTANT When the Threshold Suspend alarm is triggered it will siren automatically even if you have set your pump's alert type to beep or vibrate.
 Your healthcare provider may instruct you to only turn on the Threshold Suspend feature at night before you go to bed and then turn it off in the day to avoid receiving the alarms during the day if you don't need them.

 To set Threshold Suspend:

-Press (ACT) to open the Main Menu. - 2) Press 🔾 to scroll to Sensor and press 🕰.
+Press (Act to open the Main Menu.